-- a.
-INITIATION OF AMENDMENTS.
-Proposals for amendments, supplements, or changes may be initiated by the Township Board of its own action, by the Planning Commission, or by petition of one (1) or more persons having an interest, by ownership or option to purchase, in property to be affected by the proposed amendment. - b.
-AMENDMENT PROCEDURE: - PETITION TO TOWNSHIP CLERK AND PAYMENT OF FEE.
+- 1) PETITION TO TOWNSHIP CLERK AND PAYMENT OF FEE.
 Each petition by one (1) or more owners or their agents for an amendment shall be submitted upon an application provided by the Township to the Township Clerk.
 A fee as established by the Township Board shall be paid at the time of application to cover costs of necessary advertising for public hearings and processing of the amendment request.
-The Township Clerk shall transmit the application to the Planning Commission for recommended action. - RECOMMENDATION.
+The Township Clerk shall transmit the application to the Planning Commission for recommended action. - 2) RECOMMENDATION.
 The Planning Commission shall consider each proposed amendment in terms of the likely effect of such proposal upon the development plans for the community as well as in terms of the merits of the individual proposal.
 The Planning Commission may recommend any additions or modifications to the original amendment petition. - 3) PUBLIC HEARING Before voting on any proposed amendment to this Ordinance, the Planning Commission shall conduct a public hearing. - 4) RESUBMITTAL.
 No application for a rezoning that has been denied by the Township Board shall be resubmitted for a period of one (1) year from the date of the last denial, except on grounds of newly discovered evidence or proof of changed conditions which, upon inspection by the Township Board, are found to be valid. - 5) Amendments or supplements to the zoning ordinance shall be made in the same manner as provided under this act for the enactment of the original ordinance.